Leaderboard

 20 points

-The surfer should arrested for wasting police time & made to pay back the cost of the launch of the RNLI.
-There would have been copious amounts of danger signs on the beach front today + the TV coverage > to be honest Should have let drown > Imagine if one of the crew woukd have their lost their lives to someone who actually had control of the situation to start with.13 points
+7. The surfer should arrested for wasting police time & made to pay back the cost of the launch of the RNLI.
+There would have been copious amounts of danger signs on the beach front today + the TV coverage > to be honest Should have let drown > Imagine if one of the crew woukd have their lost their lives to someone who actually had control of the situation to start with.

 13 points

-The usual moaning on here where some are incapable of acknowledging something unless it's happened in their actual garden or, at worst, the next street.
+9. The usual moaning on here where some are incapable of acknowledging something unless it's happened in their actual garden or, at worst, the next street.
 It baffles me why so many feel the need to do this 'non-event over hyped' garbage.
 It's often combined with faintly frothing rants at the Met Office, maybe because the Met Office is full of clever scientists who make their living through their talents.
-Unless, perish the thought, the critics are attention seeking12 points
+Unless, perish the thought, the critics are attention seeking

 12 points